evgeniyp92/wailmer/notes/8-Kubernetes.md

 Docker desktop actually supports Kubernetes on macOS now

 minikube commands can be ignored and the ip address for visiting resources will now be `localhost`

 ## Mapping existing knowledge

+`kubectl cluster-info` to see that status of K8s

 Short term goal is to get the multi-client image running on our local K8s cluster running as a container

+### In the case of Docker

 - In our docker-compose files we described how docker-compose should build an image
-- Each entry in the d-c represents a container we want to create
+- One entry per container we want to create
 - Each entry defines the networking requirements (port mapping)

-In the case of kubernetes
+### In the case of kubernetes

 - K8s expects the images to already be built
 - One config file per _object_ we want to create
-- Must set up all networking manually
+- Must set up all networking manually, without any config helpers

-Steps to get a simple container running on our K8s cluster
+### Steps to get a simple container running on our K8s cluster

 - Host the image on Docker Hub
 - Make one config file to create the container